eginer/quantum_package/docs/source/modules/ao_basis.rst

     File: :file:`aos.irp.f`

-    List of AOs attached on each atom
+    List of |AOs| centered on each atom